Rahul7434/Imperva-SecureSphere/README.md

 #### The now go to the reagentinstaller package file path
 - 1) Quick Configuration 2) Custome Advanced configuration
     - Enter 1 for quicj configuration
+-Do you wish to use installed imperva agent registration information for the  agent installation manager registration
+    - Enter y

+"The agent installation manager was successfully registered to to the gateway"

+-The press any  kay then enter "yes for start the agent installation manager"

+The go to the services and check the agent status.